onflow/flow/docs/accounts-and-keys.md

 ### Sequence numbers

-Flow uses sequence numbers to prevent [transaction replay attacks](https://en.wikipedia.org/wiki/Replay_attack).
+Flow uses sequence numbers to ensure that each transaction runs at most once.
+This prevents many unwanted situations such as [transaction replay attacks](https://en.wikipedia.org/wiki/Replay_attack).

 Sequence numbers work similarly to transaction nonces in Ethereum, but with several key differences: